-Aer Lingus is to temporarily lay-off its 129 ground and cabin crew staff at Shannon Airport for three months, from Monday next, 8 March, until June.
+In March, the company temporarily laid off its 129 ground and cabin crew at Shannon until June.

 Aer Lingus said today that it is flying a significantly reduced schedule and that its schedule for the duration of 2021 and beyond remains under constant review.

 Mr Crowe said today that Aer Lingus now needs to commit to its services at Shannon and to prepare for embracing the opportunities offered by the digital green travel certificates now being discussed throughout the EU, which could see international travel resume by mid-summer.